Music technology development

 Solution

 When artists wait a month for a PDF statement to understand how their release is performing, they can't make decisions about promotion, social content, or release timing while the window is still open.
-An artist portal with real-time streaming data from connected DSPs gives artists the performance information when it's actionable.
+An artist portal with real-time streaming data from connected DSPs gives artists the numbers while they can still act on them.

 What we build